 I know people who have a lost a child.
 I know people who have sat next to a hospital bed and faced the real possibility that their child may die before their eyes.

-In those moments, I imagine they bargain with every god they can bring to mind, wonder how they might give their life in exchange, contemplate the precipice of despair and prepare to jump.
+In those moments, do they bargain with every god they can bring to mind, wonder how they might give their life in exchange, contemplate the precipice of despair and prepare to jump?

 It’s as though those people have passed beyond the veil themselves and returned somewhat changed.
 This cannot be undone.
 This cannot be imagined.
 It’s a members-only club with no lines outside.

 Losing a child seems to me to be a very private experience.
 Of course, we, the lucky unbereaved, can express sympathy.
 The death, or serious illness, of a child is the shocking news that must be acknowledged.
 How many times in the last 24 hours how we heard the words “heartbroken” and “prayers” and “thoughts are with” and “stand together”?

 We use these mantras of condolence to protect ourselves.
 Because I don’t think most people, even those who don’t have children of their own, want to contemplate the raw reality of the situation.
 Who wants to find the words that truly capture the horror of losing a child in such circumstances?
 It is easier to focus on solidarity than to attempt to understand how it feels to have your child ripped to shreds a few yards away from you.